 Value for money

-Okay, I’m trying to have it both ways here.
+It may be that I’m trying to have it both ways here.
 I hate to equate independence with small fees or puny clients, because big-brand campaigns can come out of midsize independent PR firms.
 But the overhead that goes with integrated services and global offerings, coupled with the demands of holding-company margins, can undermine client service.
 It also inflates costs.
 It’s the most common complaint we hear from clients who switch from what I like to call intergalactic agencies.